kywark/example-sensitive-audio-lesson-syndicalism/pages/lesson-introduction-and-overview-instructor-.md

     1. <strong>Relisten to the clip.</strong>
     2. <strong>Decide on categories for annotation and begin generating annotations.</strong>

-4. Brief Presentations with Instructor Evaluation (8min)
+4. Presentation (8min)

+    Instructors should offer evaluative comments.
-5. Extension Activity: Commenting Using Hypothesis (10min or homework)<a name="Hypothesis"></a>
+6. Extension Activity: Commenting Using Hypothesis (10min or homework)<a name="Hypothesis"></a>

 ### Additional Resources<a name="Additional"></a>
 <em>Working with Sensitive Archival Material:</em>